muntashir-wahid/mobile-yard-client/README.md

 - **API-powered website:** MobileYard is an API-powered dynamic website.
 All the data are coming from a database via a backend app and all the data are pretty much secure here.

-- **Payment gateway:** Here you can pay your booking mobile phone via Stripe.
+- **Payment gateway:** Here you can pay for your booking mobile phone via Stripe.

 ## Frameworks and technologies used to build this web application